 Program Assistant *Degree Required*

 The Foundation Schools is a special education day school which delivers innovative school programs and support services for children and adolescents with emotional disabilities, autism spectrum disorders and other learning challenges.
-The Foundation Schools is accepting resumes for a Program Assistant to work in our Landover, Maryland autism program.
+The Foundation Schools is accepting resumes for a Program Assistant to work at our Gaithersburg, Maryland location.

 For over 40 years, The Foundation Schools’ mix of academic support and therapeutic services has given our students a chance to reach their full potential.
 The Foundation Schools is currently approved by the State of Maryland and the District of Columbia to provide services to students who have not been successful in their home school’s environment.
 The Foundation Schools has schools in Gaithersburg and Largo, Maryland that serve over 200 students in grades K-12.